Clinic Policies

 Ack, I'm late!!

 We understand you can't control the weather, the MTA, or the traffic!
 Things happen.
 If you are running late, we will make our best effort to still treat you, however if you are still within the window of your treatment time please note that your treatment time will be shortened.
-Please be aware that appointments are packed together, with up to 6 patients arriving for treatments every hour.
-So you can understand why being late might gum up our system and have a serious ripple effect that will effect the entire rest of the day.
+Please be aware that appointments are packed together, with 4-6 patients arriving for treatments every hour.
+So you can understand why being late might gum up the system and have a serious ripple effect that will effect the entire rest of the day.

-For this reason, if you are more than 20 minutes late, we will only be able to treat you if there is an open slot in the schedule.
-We need to first honor the standing time each patient has booked before we can treat late-arrival individuals.
+For this reason, if you are more than 15 minutes late, we will only be able to treat you if there is an open slot in the schedule.
+We need to first honor the standing time of patient who are present, before we can treat late-arrival individuals.
 If there is not an open slot, it is considered a missed/late cancel appointment and a fee is charged (see below).
 We understand that charging this fee is not pleasant to enforce or pay, and it may be disappointing to not receive treatment especially if you are in pain.
-As a small business, we believe this policy is in alignment with respecting the time and energy of everyone who needs and provides services at Common Good Acupuncture.
+As a small business providing a low cost service, we believe this policy is in alignment with ensuring proper consideration and compensation for the time and energy of everyone who needs and provides services at Common Good Acupuncture.

 Rescheduling...